 Darker shaded ares represent a higher incidence of Covid-19

-The latest Local Electoral Area (LEA) breakdown which is updated weekly on the Covid-19 Ireland data hub is based on figures in the 14 days from November 24 to December 7.
-It includes a week of data after the lockdown was lifted.
+The latest Local Electoral Area (LEA) breakdown which is updated weekly on the Covid-19 Ireland data hub is based on figures in the 14 days from December 1 to December 14.

 The total population of the Portlaoise local electoral area is 31,794 people with more than 20,000 living in the county town environs.
 It includes Abbeyleix, Ballyroan and Ballinakill which is located close to the border with Kilkenny.